Sleep is the best drug on the planet, the secret sauce. Everything in our body and mind works better with proper quality sleep.

 2. Limit blue light in the evenings

 Blue light is emitted from electronic devices and stimulates the brain, so try to stay away from them after about 7pm.
-If you want to watch TV (make it relaxing or funny NOT THE NEWS or anything say), or work on your computer (nothing stressful!), wear blue light emitting glasses.
-You can buy them online from amazon.
+If you want to watch TV (make it relaxing or funny NOT THE NEWS or anything scary), or work on your computer (nothing stressful!), wear blue light blocking glasses.

 3. Create a self-care, evening routine